• Home

 Watershed Resilience for Working Landscapes

-Field Tour - Wednesday, June 18th:
+Meadow Resilience Field Tour June 2025

 This event is geared toward agricultural producers and land managers interested in making their operations more sustainable.
 Attendees will learn practical strategies for improving water reliability, increasing irrigation efficiency, boosting forage production, and connecting with technical and financial resources.
 The agenda includes visits to local project sites and firsthand stories from Lake County landowners who have successfully adopted these practices.